jlangch/venice/doc/readme/multi-methods-and-protocols.md

 to add new data types, which will work with existing operations.

 Object-oriented languages make it easy to add new data types (classes), by extending existing ones.
-One can make a new type that extends **java.util.List**, and have access to the operations it defines.
-But to add a new method to all the different **List** types, a lot of existing code has to be touched.
+One can make a new type that extends the Java **java.util.List** interface and implement all the methods it defines.
+But to add a new method to the **List** interface is impossible because we do not own the code and even if we do it requires changes to all subtypes by touching a lot of existing code.

 Functional languages tend towards the opposite: it’s easy to add new operations (functions), but harder to adapt the operation to various types.
 To write a function